pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 * Follow the [Configuring iCloud services] guide for enabling iCloud entitlements in your project.
 * Follow the [Configuring background execution modes] guide for adding the Background Modes capability to your project.
-* If you want enable sharing of records with other iCloud users, be sure to add a `CKSharingSupported` key to your Info.plist with a value of `true`.
+* If you want to enable sharing of records with other iCloud users, be sure to add a `CKSharingSupported` key to your Info.plist with a value of `true`.
 This is subtly documented in [Apple's documentation for sharing].

-With those steps completed you are ready to configure a ``SyncEngine`` that will facilitate synchronizing your database to and from CloudKit.
+With those steps completed, you are ready to configure a ``SyncEngine`` that will facilitate synchronizing your database to and from CloudKit.

 [Apple's documentation for sharing]: https://developer.apple.com/documentation/cloudkit/sharing-cloudkit-data-with-other-icloud-users#Create-and-Share-a-Topic